INTO-CPS-Association/into-cps-application/docs/USER GUIDE.md

 - A dialog box will appear.
 Select the folder containing your project and confirm.
 - The application will load the selected project and enable the co-simulation menu.
 Please be sure to have the exact same project folder structure described before.

-### Starting the Maestro Co-Simulation Engine

-- Navigate to the Sidebar and change the page to Cosimulation.
-- Navigate to the Bottom bar.
-- Click the "Start CoE" button.
-  - If prompted by Windows Firewall, it is recommended to allow access: if denied, Maestro may not execute properly.
-- A new Maestro process will be launched and you will see updates on the status of Maestro.
-  - "Starting Maestro..."
-  - "Maestro Started Successfully
-- Please note that if an existing Maestro instance is found open, it will be shut down and a new one will be launched.
-- If errors occur, they will be shown in the error snackbar at the bottom right.

 ### Running the Co-Simulation